kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Blackburn, Robert.
 'The Summoning and Meeting of New Parliaments in the United Kingdom’. *Legal Studies* 9, no. 2 (1989): 165–76.

-*Black's Law Dictionary*, 2nd edition. https://thelawdictionary.org.
+*Black's Law Dictionary*, 2nd edn. https://thelawdictionary.org.

 Bolton, P. A. and Paula Watson.
 'Wandesford, John (c.1632–64), of Kirklington, Yorks. and London'. *HPO*.